 Lambert Consulting Group, Inc.

-Erin Lambert, MBA, PMP, COO Erin received her MBA from Fisher College of Business,
+Erin Neff, MBA, PMP, received her MBA from Fisher College of Business, at The Ohio

-at The Ohio State University, in 1999, with a double major in Marketing and Operations
+State University, in 1999, with a double major in Marketing and Operations Management,

-Management, and a minor in Consulting.
-Upon graduation from B-school, Erin immediately
+and a minor in Consulting.
+Upon graduation from B-school, Erin immediately joined

-joined forces with her father, Lee Lambert, to form Lambert Consulting Group, Inc.
+forces with her father, Lee Lambert, to form Lambert Consulting Group.
+She has worn

-She has worn many hats while growing the company from the beginning, and now serves
+many hats while growing the company from the beginning, and now works part time

-as the Chief Operating Officer.
+as Lee's "right hand man".
 She is responsible for all of the day to day operations

 Prior to forming Lambert Consulting Group, Erin had been providing business consulting